kumarranja/azure-ansible-openshift/playbooks/provisioning/openstack/advanced-configuration.md

 subdomain is 'apps'.
 That sudomain can be set as well by the `openshift_app_domain` variable in the inventory.

-If you want to name your servers differently for public and private DNS records, specify `openshift_openstack_public_hostname_suffix` and/or `openshift_openstack_private_hostname_suffix`, which defaults to `openshift_openstack_clusterid`.
-You may additionally specify another `openshift_openstack_private_dns_domain` to override the default `openshift_openstack_public_dns_domain` for your servers as well.
-Note that the hostnames will not be updated.
+If you want to use different public and private DNS records for your servers, specify `openshift_openstack_public_hostname_suffix` and/or `openshift_openstack_private_hostname_suffix`.
+These suffixes default to the `openshift_openstack_clusterid` subdomain.
+Or you may want to specify another private domain with `openshift_openstack_private_dns_domain`.
+Note that the servers' hostnames will not be updated.
+The deployment may be done on the arbitrary named hosts.

-The `openstack_<role name>_hostname` is a set of variables used for customising hostnames of servers with a given role.
-When such a variable stays commented, default hostname (usually the role name) is used.
+The `openstack_<role name>_hostname` is a set of variables used for customising names of servers (not hostnames) with a given role.
+When such a variable stays commented, default name (usually the role name) is used for a Nova server name and associated with it Heat resources and ansible inventory variables, like `openshift_(public)_hostname`.

 The `public_dns_nameservers` is a list of DNS servers accessible from all the created Nova servers.
 These will be serving as your DNS forwarders for